 In the type of lemma a metavariable is created for the length of xs, which the application head xs refines to suc n, for some new metavariable n.
 Since there are no further constraints on n, it's generalized over, creating the type given in the comment.
+See Naming of nested variables below for how the name xs.n.l is chosen.

 Note: Only metavariables originating from nested variables are generalized over.
 An exception to this is in variable blocks where all unsolved metas are turned into nested variables.
-This means writing is equivalent to A : Set l up to naming of the nested variable (see below).
+This means writing variable A : Set is equivalent to A : Set l up to naming of the nested variable (see below).